Combinatorial modifications of Reeb graphs and the realization problem: Basic notions

 The Reeb graph of the function $f$ as above is homeomorphic to a finite graph, i.e. to a one-dimensional finite CW-complex (see \cite{Reeb}, \cite{Sharko}).
 The vertices of~$\reeb{f}$ corresponds to the components of $W_\pm$ and to the components of level sets of $f$ containing critical points.
 By the quotient topology, $f$ induces the continuous function $\overline{f}\colon \reeb{f} \to \R$ such that $f = \overline{f}\circ q$, where $q\colon W \to \reeb{f}$ is the quotient map.

 The \textbf{degree} $\deg(v)$ of a vertex $v$ in a graph $\Gamma$ is the number of edges incident to~$v$.
-If $\Gamma$ is an oriented graph (i.e. directed --- each edge has a chosen direction), then the \textbf{incoming} (\textbf{outcoming}) \textbf{degree} of $v$ is the number of edges incoming (outcoming) to $v$ and it is denoted by $\degin(v)$ ($\degout(v)$).
+If $\Gamma$ is an oriented graph (i.e. directed --- each edge has a chosen direction), then the \textbf{indegree} (\textbf{outdegree}) of $v$ is the number of edges incoming (outgoing) to $v$ and it is denoted by $\degin(v)$ ($\degout(v)$).
 Thus $\deg(v) = \degin(v)+\degout(v)$.

-A \textbf{good orientation} of a graph $\Gamma$ is the orientation induced by a continuous function $g\colon \Gamma \to \R$ which has extrema only in the vertices of degree $1$ and which is strictly monotonic on the edges (cf. \cite{Sharko}, \cite{Saeki}).
-It is easy to see that the function $\overline{f}$ on $\reeb{f}$ induces a good orientation.
-There exist graphs which cannot admit a good orientation (see \cite[Figure 1]{Sharko}).
+\begin{definition} A \textbf{good orientation} of a graph $\Gamma$ is the orientation induced by a continuous function $\Gamma \to \R$ that has extrema only in the vertices of degree $1$ and which is strictly monotonic on the edges. \end{definition}